Youmin Wu, M.D. Chief, Intra-abdominal Transplant & Hepatobilliary Surgery

 Richard Rosencrantz, M.D.

-Richard Rosencrantz is a physician at Maria Fareri Children’s Hospital at Westchester Medical Center and Assistant Professor of Pediatrics at New York Medical College.
+Richard Rosencrantz, MD is a physician at Maria Fareri Children’s Hospital at Westchester Medical Center and Assistant Professor of Pediatrics at New York Medical College.
 Previously, he served on the faculties at Weill-Cornell Medical College and Yale School of Medicine.

 Gregory Veillette, M.D.